 Yoga promotes restful sleep, peaceful moods and can reduce stress

 The combination of body, mind, and breathing exercises contribute to a more relaxed state of being, which means less stress!
 The inclusion of meditation in yoga practice creates a peaceful feeling throughout the body and mind.
 This peace can help to elevate mood and lower cortisol levels in the body.
 Many people who practice yoga feel a sense of connection with their body that is not attained through any other type of exercise.
 I would have to say that this is one of my favorite potential benefits of yoga, I don’t know about you, but I could definitely handle a little less stress.
+You can visit these 7 yoga postures that help promote relaxation.

 Yoga benefits the cardiovascular system